thomaserian/hotels/README.md

 second deployment option

-1-node and npm should be installed on your machine
+1-node and npm must be installed on your machine

 ### Installing